Our flu clinics are a really efficient and convenient way of protecting yourself from the flu this winter.

 About the flu jab

-You can get your annual flu jab at our surgery if you are registered, quickly easily and for free under the NHS.
+You can get your annual flu jab at our surgery if you are registered and fall into specific at risk groups.
+This is quick, easy and free under the NHS.

 The flu vaccination is available to help protect adults and children at risk of flu.